bookshelf/bookshelf/CONTRIBUTING.md

 If you have forgotten the root password you'll need to take some extra steps to reset it.
 Take a look at [this Stack Overflow answer](http://stackoverflow.com/a/7825212/504930) for further details.

+If you still can't access the MySQL server without a root password after all this trouble then [this answer on Ask Ubuntu](https://askubuntu.com/a/784347/18193) has another alternative approach to the problem.

 #### PostgreSQL

 You can install [PostgreSQL](http://www.postgresql.org/) easily on most linux distros by using their package manager.